Last Updated: July 29, 2022

 Thinking about how and why we interact and respond to circumstances can help us learn how to better manage our emotions, regardless of whether we are angry about something that has already happened or something that is happening right now.
 It can also assist us in identifying productive strategies for managing our anger.

-Why Do We Get Anger?
+Why Do We Get Angry?

 Anger Helps Get What You Want

-Anger Helps Establish Your Boundaries
+Anger Helps Establish Boundaries

-Anger can Help Accomplish Things
+Anger Can Help Accomplish Things

-Anger can Strengthen Relationships
+Anger Can Strengthen Relationships

 Myths About Anger